 The Storehouse, North Parade, Skegness - Skegness's only Food Bank is based at The Storehouse Church on North Parade, providing 3 days emergency food for local people in financial hardship.

-WHAT IF THE ROUGH SLEEPER HAS A DOG?
+WHAT IF THE PERSON SLEEPING ROUGH HAS A DOG?

-No, the council does occasionally come across people who are choosing to sleep rough even though they have accommodation available to them.
-They will be encouraged to return to their home and often assisted with transport to get them back to their own area.
+No, the council does occasionally come across people who are choosing to sleep rough or beg even though they have accommodation available to them.
+Those from out of area will be encouraged to return to their home and often assisted with transport to get them back.
 Some still refuse this offer of reconnection however we will continue to try to engage with them.
 Those begging will usually be reported to the Police.